September 2019

 park.
 We rode Plan B.

-After an ice cream fuel up, we got in line
+After an ice cream fuel up, we got in

-a distant speech at the front of the line that we didn't
+there was a distant speech at the front of the line that we didn't

 hear).
 The ride started very slowly as packed queue slowly